hr-ishikawa/Practical_Machine_Learning_Assignment/Report.md

 ```

 ## Fitting
 I choiced the Random Forest as model.
-I applied the cross validation as caret fitting option.
+I use the cross validation as caret fitting option.
+Additional, It spent long time. so, applied parallel processing.

 ```R
 set.seed(0)